cybersage0001/Learning-/Concepts/CyberSecuriyt/cybersecurity.md

 It helps protect important information, such as passwords, personal data, and files, from theft or damage.

 ## Basic Ideas
-Confidentiality – Only the right people can see the data /n Integrity – Others should not change data   /n Availability – Data should be available when needed
+Confidentiality – Only the right people can see the data<br>
+Integrity – Others should not change data<br>
+Availability – Data should be available when needed

 ## Common Threats